Getting Started

 -H "Authorization: Bearer YOUR_API_KEY"

-curl -s "https://api.vspam.org/api/v1/lookup/<sha256>"
+curl -s "https://api.vspam.org/api/v1/public/operator-lookup?type=domain&value=login-paypa1.com"

-# Check IP reputation
+# Check exact IP or IPv6 host reputation

 curl -s "https://api.vspam.org/api/v1/rbl/check?ip=185.234.72.19"Integrate with Your Infrastructure